bermane/ontario-inventory/docs/05-Imputation.md

 ## Intro {-#intro}

 This page provides an example of the imputation approach used to estimate age and species composition in newly-generated forest stands.
-The imputation is based on a k-nearest neighbor algorithm.
-"Link" variables between the photo-interpreted FRI and Generic Region Merging (GRM) generated forest stands are identified and for each GRM forest polygon, the k-nearest neighbor FRI polygons that minimize the Euclidean distance of the link variables are identified and are used to impute age and species composition for the new polygon.
-If k = 1 the age and species variables are imputed directly from the best matching polygon.
-If k > 1 age is imputed as the mean age of k-matching polygons and species variables are imputed as the mode of k-matching polygons.
+The imputation is based on a k-nearest neighbor (kNN) algorithm.
+X-variables (variables that are contiguous across reference and target polygons) are identified and for each Generic Region Merging (GRM) generated forest polygon (the target polygon), the k-nearest neighbor FRI polygons (the reference polygons) that minimize the Euclidean distance of the X-variables are identified and used to impute age and species composition into the target polygon.
+If k = 1, the age and species variables are imputed directly from the best matching reference polygon.
+If k > 1, age is imputed as the mean age of kNN polygons and species variables are imputed as the mode across kNN polygons.
 The basic workflow is as follows:

 0. Run GRM Segmentation to derive new polygon dataset (see previous posts)
 1. Extract LiDAR attributes in FRI polygons and GRM segmented polygons
 2. Screen FRI polygons to curate an optimal dataset to use for imputation
 3. Run imputation on FRI polygons ONLY to assess imputation performance
-4. Run imputation on GRM polygon dataset to derive estimates of age and species composition
+4. Run imputation between FRI and GRM polygons to impute estimates of age and species composition

-## 1. Extract LiDAR attributes in FRI polygons and newly derived polygons {-#imputationp1}
+## 1. Extract LiDAR attributes in FRI polygons and GRM polygons {-#imputationp1}

-Before running imputation we need to extract LiDAR attributes in all FRI polygons and GRM segmented polygons.
-For this example, we only extract the attributes we will use in the imputation (listed below) as well as the attributes needed for FRI polygon data screening in section 2 of this walk-through.
+Before running imputation we need to extract LiDAR and Sentinel 2 attributes in all FRI and GRM polygons.
+For this example, we only extract attributes used in the optimal imputation model (listed below) as well as the attributes needed for polygon data screening in step 2 of this walk-through.
 The value extracted for each polygon is the median cell value, weighted by the fraction of each cell that is covered by the polygon.

-The variables used in the imputation algorithm are as follows, and were selected with guidance from previous works as well as a sensitivity analysis:
+The variables used in the imputation algorithm are as follows, and were selected with guidance from previous works as well as a performance analysis (the details of which will be disclosed in a forthcoming journal article):

-* avg: Average height of returns (> 1.3 m classified as vegetation ??)
+* avg: mean returns height > 1.3 m classified as vegetation
-* zsd: Standard deviation of returns height (> 1.3 m classified as vegetation ??)
+* sd: standard deviation of returns height > 1.3 m classified as vegetation
-* rumple: Ratio of canopy outer surface area to ground surface area
+* rumple: ratio of canopy outer surface area to ground surface area
-* zpcum8: Cumulative percentage of LiDAR returns found in 80% percentile of LiDAR height
+* zpcum8: cumulative percentage of LiDAR returns found in 80% percentile of LiDAR height
-* x and y: Coordinates of polygon centroid
+* x and y: coordinates of polygon centroid (in UTM coordinates)
-* red_edge_2: Sentinel 2 surface reflectance band (740 nm)
+* red_edge_2: Sentinel 2 surface reflectance band 6 (740 nm)

+The following two variables are needed for polygon data screening:

 * p95: 95th percentile of LiDAR height returns > 1.3 m classified as vegetation
-* depth_q25: 25th percentile of signal attenuation depth of all returns
+* cc: percent of first returns > 2 meters (canopy cover)

 ## 1a.
 Extract attributes in FRI polygons {-#imputationp1a}